 Dear [Elected Official],

 Since 1977, the federal Food Stamp Act has given states the ability to enact the Restaurant Meals Program.
 This program allows vulnerable and at-risk populations, such as the homeless and elderly, who cannot cook meals for themselves at home.
 Through this program, these specific, qualifying individuals are allowed to use their food benefits to purchase affordable meals at select restaurants such as Subway.
 For more information about this program, you can visit LowIncomeRelief.com (https://lowincomerelief.com/fast-food-restaurants-ebt/).

 This program has been successfully adopted in Arizona, California, Florida, Hawaii, Michigan, and Rhode Island.
 However, it is not yet available in our state.

 Please take action to introduce the Restaurant Meals Program in our state.

 Keep me posted about any responses you receive!
-I’d love to see this program rolled out to other states where it can help those who need it! 🙂
+I’d love to see fast food restaurants that accept EBT in all states for those who need them!